Compliance Engineering Services Built at the Architecture Level

 Our compliance infrastructure engagements produce systems where compliance is a provable state, not a documented claim.
 ProofGrid validates data flows against your regulatory framework in real time — when a data flow deviates from the approved architecture, ProofGrid flags it before it reaches production.
 SentienGuard monitors compliance posture in production — not just operational health, but the specific control states that your framework requires.
 When the auditor arrives, you hand them a compliance dashboard, not a stack of policy documents.

-Our compliance teams map your regulatory landscape before writing a single line of code.
-ALICE enforces compliance at every commit — making it mechanically impossible to ship non-compliant code.
-Audit documentation is generated as a byproduct of the build, not assembled afterward.
+Our compliance infrastructure engineering teams map your regulatory landscape before writing a single line of code.
+ALICE enforces DevSecOps compliance at every commit — making it mechanically impossible to ship non-compliant code.
+Automated audit trail generation happens as a byproduct of the build, not assembled afterward.

 Relevant Compliance Frameworks